Te Pāti Māori: 2023–present: In opposition

-2025 internal conflict
+2025–26 internal conflict

 In mid-September 2025, the party's Te Tai Tokerau MP Mariameno Kapa-Kingi was replaced as party whip by co-leader Debbie Ngarewa-Packer, with party president John Tamihere alleging that Kapa-Kingi had become detached from her constituents.
-On 2 October 2025, the Toitū Te Tiriti's leader Eru Kapa-Kingi — the son of Mariameno Kapa-Kingi — confirmed that the group would formally sever relations with Te Pāti Māori, citing concerns about alleged bullying, authoritarian leadership, a clash of values, and the need for independence.
+On 2 October 2025, the Toitū Te Tiriti's leader Eru Kapa-Kingi – the son of Mariameno Kapa-Kingi – confirmed that the group would formally sever relations with Te Pāti Māori, citing concerns about alleged bullying, authoritarian leadership, a clash of values, and the need for independence.
 In response, Te Pāti Māori rejected allegations of bullying and authoritarian leadership, and claimed that its decision-making process was transparent and compliant with its constitution.
 On 9 October, the party's co-leaders announced plans to "reset" the party following internal conflict.
 On 14 October, Te Pāti Māori circulated an internal email to its membership, alleging various indiscretions by both Eru and Mariameno Kapa-Kingi.
 The email alleged that Eru racially abused a parliamentary security guard, and that Mariameno failed to pay her staffers and exceeded her parliamentary office budget by NZ$133,000.
 In late October 2025, Waatea News reported that the party's membership had voted to recommend suspending Mariameno and "resetting" the party's Te Tai Tokerau electorate executive.

 Between late October and early November 2025, former executive member Amokura Panoho and former vice-president Eru Kapa-Kingi called for John Tamihere's resignation as party president.
-On 3 November, Tamihere publicly called on Mariameno Kapa-Kingi and Tākuta Ferris, MP for Te Tai Tonga, to resign, claiming that in July 2025 the pair had conspired to oust and replace party leaders Debbie Ngarewa-Packer and Rawiri Waititi.
-Amidst tensions between the party leadership and Kapa-Kingi and Ferris, the National Iwi Chairs Forum met with co-leaders Waititi and Ngarewa-Packer on 4 November in an attempt to defuse tensions within the party.
+On 3 November, Tamihere publicly called on Mariameno Kapa-Kingi and Tākuta Ferris, MP for Te Tai Tonga, to resign, claiming that in July 2025 the pair had conspired to oust and replace party leaders Ngarewa-Packer and Waititi.
+Amidst tensions between the party leadership and Kapa-Kingi and Ferris, the National Iwi Chairs Forum met with Waititi and Ngarewa-Packer on 4 November in an attempt to defuse tensions within the party.

-On 9 November, the national council of Te Pāti Māori voted to expel both Mariameno Kapa-Kingi and Tākuta Ferris.
+On 9 November, the national council of Te Pāti Māori voted to expel both Mariameno Kapa-Kingi and Ferris.
 Ferris called the decision "plainly unconstitutional" and Kapa-Kingi said she would appeal.
 On 11 November, former party co-leader Te Ururoa Flavell questioned the voting process behind the expulsion of the two MPs, citing the exclusion of representatives from Kapa-Kingi's Te Tai Tokerau electorate and the abstention of representatives from the Hauraki-Waikato electorate and Ferris's Te Tai Tonga electorate.
 On 19 November, former Māori Party MP Hone Harawira called for Kapa-Kingi and Ferris to be reinstated as members and for a national reconciliation tour.